tksridharan007/Insight_Analysis_For_Any_CSV_File_using_Python_StreamLit/README.md

 # SYSTEM COMPONENTS(MODULES)

 IMPORT LIBRARIES
-                      In this module, different libraries like pandas, NumPy, matplotlib, and statsmodels are imported, which are useful for data processing,visualization,accuracy, and prediction.
+           In this module, different libraries like pandas, NumPy, matplotlib, and statsmodels are imported, which are useful for data processing, visualization, accuracy, and prediction.

 DATA PROCESSING
         In this module, the data undergoes pre-processing like cleaning the dataset and removing null and unwanted values.